voxlol/projectjellyfish/docs/contributor_guide.md

 ####Report an Issue

 A bug is anything that fixes already existing behavior that is not behaving correctly.
-Project Jellyfish uses [GitHub Issue Tracking](https://github.com/projectjellyfish/api/issues) to track issues, which are typically bugs and contributions of new code.
+Project Jellyfish uses <a href="https://github.com/projectjellyfish/api/issues" target="_blank">GitHub Issue Tracking</a> to track issues, which are typically bugs and contributions of new code.
 If you find a bug in Project Jellyfish, we encourage you to start by searching the Github Issues queue to see if a ticket has been generated already.